 Then for a long while, I got on a consistent schedule of getting up about 8:30-9 am.
 It was better for me professionally and socially–and it still allowed me to work somewhat late when I felt most creative.
 Still, the days seemed to go by in a blink.
 I’d look up from work and feel it should only be noon, and it’d be 4 pm.
 You know that feeling?!?
 The creative zone can really suck you into a black hole of time.

 It wasn’t until my cross country move last summer that I’ve truly become a morning person.
 It might sound crazy, but leaving the time zone I spent my entire life in for a time zone that is 3 hours earlier has definitely helped my productivity.
-I’m now up at 6 am, get dressed while my coffee brews, and take a morning walk with the furbaby.
+My favorite work from home rule: I’m now up at 5 am.
+I get dressed while my coffee brews, and take a morning walk with the furbaby.
 Then I get to work right away–everyday (no matter what).
 Many people argue you should find the hours your body feels the best working–I used to be on that side of the argument.
 But I’ve proved myself wrong.
-Getting up extra early (ouch–often when it’s still dark!) has been the simplest and most effective way for me to boost productivity.
-I’ve seen major growth in making this shift for one simple reason: the day just seems to have so many more hours in it when I get up at 6 am.
+Getting up extra early (ouch–when it’s still dark!) has been the simplest and most effective way for me to boost productivity.
+I’ve seen major growth in making this simple tactic a work from home rule for one simple reason: the day just seems to have so many more hours in it when I get up at 5 am.

 Your mother has probably told you this at some point in your life (as has mine).
 Guess what?
 She is right.
 Set your alarm.
 (Or move to the west coast.)

 Structure your time to maximize efficiency.
 Have a plan for the week, the day, the hour.
 Monitor how you are spending your time.
 Set your timer on your phone to move onto the next task!
 Stop winging it.
 I fell in love with the planning this past year and it’s really changed how I work.
 I schedule newsletters a month in advance now.
 A month!!
 I suggest using my favorite daily planner here.